Star Wars video games: Virtual pinball

-A twentieth pinball table, based on the first season of The Mandalorian, was announced to be in development in late October 2020 and due for a spring 2021 release, along with a 21st table based on toy Star Wars action figures, titled Star Wars: Classic Collection.
-These were released for a new Star Wars Pinball VR game released on 29 April 2021, running on Unreal Engine 4 after Zen Studios announced a partnership with Epic Games to use this engine for new pinball titles, including their Pinball FX reboot which also included remastered versions of all prior Star Wars tables.
+A twentieth pinball table, based on the first season of The Mandalorian, was announced to be in development in late October 2020, along with a 21st table based on toy Star Wars action figures, titled Star Wars: Classic Collectibles.
+These were released for Star Wars Pinball VR on 29 April 2021, running on Unreal Engine 4 after Zen Studios announced a partnership with Epic Games to use this engine for new pinball titles, including their Pinball FX reboot which also included remastered versions of all prior Star Wars tables.

 Lego Star Wars

 Lego has licensed videogames based on their Lego Star Wars toys, as part of their Lego video games franchise.
 Due to the technical limitations of handhelds, the handheld versions always result in an entirely different game telling the same story as the console version.
 However, the PlayStation handheld versions tend to imitate more closely the console versions albeit with some reduced areas and features.